securitybunker/databunker.org/content/use-case/critical-data-segregation/text.md

 This article explores **critical data segregation** and demonstrates how open-source [Databunker](https://databunker.org/doc/start/) can protect corporate secrets and maintain GDPR compliance.

-## What is critical data segregation?
+## What is data segregation?
-**Critical data segregation** is the practice of separating sensitive or critical data from other less sensitive data within a system or organization.
+**Data segregation** is the practice of separating sensitive or critical data from other less sensitive data within a system or organization.
 The goal is to enhance security and minimize the risk of unauthorized access or compromise of the critical information.

 ### Key Aspects of Critical Data Segregation: